lumagateinc/Resource-Scheduler/docs/Partners.md

 The purpose of the partner program for the Resource Scheduler for Microsoft Azure is to enable partners to:

 - Play an active role in helping customers save money through recommending and configuring the Resource Scheduler.
-- Maintain an active role with in the process, receiving a copy of product announcements, like feature updates.
+- Maintain a more active role with in the process, receiving a copy of product announcements, like feature updates.
 - Receive access to special offers on Resource Scheduler you can share with prospective customers.
 - Access to e-mail product support.